Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 We allow $\llm(x; \theta)$ to be any open- or closed-source model that we view as a \emph{random} function of $x$ and $\theta$, whose randomness depends on the underlying LLM sampling strategy (e.g., greedy, temperature, nucleus).
 In general throughout the work, capitalized, boldface function names will indicate random functions comprising one or more LLM calls.

 \lbss can be more complex than single-prompt models.
 Many recent works have proposed to group LLM calls of arbitrary count and complexity into pipelines parameterized by the prompts used at each step \citep{khattab2024dspy,zhugegptswarm,yuksekgonul2025optimizing,cheng2024trace,hu2024automated}.
 For example, Self-Refine \citep{madaan2023self} iterates on an initial LLM output by alternating between an LLM call providing feedback and one incorporating the feedback into refinement.
-Fully agentic systems integrate many LLM calls in sequence or parallel along with tool use to arrive at a final output.
+Fully agentic systems integrate multiple LLM and tool calls to arrive at a final output.
 In full generality, we can describe a forward pass through an \lbs as